Don't have an account? Create one here.

 Who reviews the applications?

 The review panels are made up of practicing clinical specialists, engineers and scientists with broad experience in medical innovation and space health.
-Full proposal applicants can suggest reviewers, though no assurance is given that suggested reviewers will be utilized.
+Applicants can suggest reviewers, though no assurance is given that suggested reviewers will be utilized.
 Applicants can also provide names of potential reviewers who they would prefer not be used, and every effort will be made to accommodate these requests.
 These requests should be included in a letter uploaded with the other supporting documents.

 Is there anything "special" that applicants should know?